 Structured observation has not been widely employed in information behaviour research, since the INISS project referred to earlier.
 The reason for this is, most likely, the cost of having observers in the field.
 It is feasible on a small scale however, and some investigators have employed the method.
-For example, Hyldegård, Hertzum and Hanset (2015) used it in a comparison of three methods of data collection for research into collaborative information seeking.
-Also, an unusual application is that by Liao, Pan, Zhou and Ma (2010), who hired research assistants to observe the activity on Websites.
+For example, Hyldegård et al. (2015) used it in a comparison of three methods of data collection for research into collaborative information seeking.
+Also, in an unusual application Liao et al. (2010) hired research assistants to observe the activity on Websites.